carlnoval/ts-playwright/README.md

      npx playwright --version
      ```
      - If using VSCode, restart it so that the play button on the test scripts would appear.
    - Install Playwright browsers.
-Note that browser version depends on which Playwright version is being used.
+     - Browser version depends on which Playwright version is being used.
      ```
      npx playwright install
      ```